multani/gcp-changelog/data/services/looker-studio.md

 Report viewers may notice improved performance when the report uses a BigQuery data source.

 The BigQuery connector supports short query optimized mode.
-In this mode, when BigQuery determines it can finish a query quickly, BigQuery prioritizes returning immediate results instead of creating a BigQuery job.
+In this mode, when BigQuery determines that it can finish a query quickly, BigQuery prioritizes returning immediate results instead of creating a BigQuery job.
 Short query optimized mode may apply in the following situations:

 * When the data source uses Viewer's Credentials
-* When the data source uses Owner's Credentials but you are not the credential owner.
+* When the data source uses Owner's Credentials but you are not the credential owner

 There is no change in user experience or report behavior for data source credential owners.